 One of these days, a surprise move like this for both gold and silver could be for real.

-We don't need to predict exactly when in order to protect ourselves and make sure we're "involved" by having some metal insurance.
+We don't need to predict exactly when to protect ourselves and make sure we're "involved" by having some mental assurance.
 Why allow ourselves to be relegated to the status of long-term spectators – minus the binoculars?

 As Nick Barisheff succinctly puts it, “The small minority of wealth preservationists will sleep well with their physical gold and silver, whilst the majority of the asset management industry are likely to have nightmares for many years.”

 Act soon to acquire enough physical gold and silver so you can sleep well, counting your Maple Leafs and Silver Eagles, while others are counting sheep... or sitting up in bed with a bad case of FOMO – the Fear Of Missing Out.

 About the Author:

 David H. Smith is the Senior Analyst for TheMorganReport.com, a regular contributor to MoneyMetals.com as well as the LODE digital Gold and Silver Project.
 He has investigated precious metals mines and exploration sites in Argentina, Chile, Peru, Mexico, Bolivia, China, Canada, and the U.S. He shares resource sector observations with readers, the media, and North American investment conference attendees.